 SilverStone SX1000R Review

-SilverStone SX1000R is an SFX12V 4.0 & PCIe 5.0 revision of the SX1000 v1.1.
-It uses SFX-L form factor and its expected to releases in June 2023, priced at $300.
+SilverStone SX1000R is an SFX12V 4.0 version of the SX1000 v1.1.
+It uses the same SFX-L form factor and released Q3 2023, priced around US$300.

 SPECIFICATIONS